Luke-Jacobs/luke-jacobs.github.io/tutorials/conditionals.md

 	if neither condition is true
 ```

 Conditionals ALWAYS have at least an `if`, a condition that follows, a colon, and an indented block of code that follows on the next lines.
-Conditionals can have an unlimited amount of `elif` blocks. `elif` stands for `else if`, which means if the previous condition was `False`, test this condition.
+Conditionals can have an unlimited amount of `elif` blocks. `elif` stands for `else if`, which means if the previous condition was `False`, the program will test this condition.
 Finally, you can add an optional `else` block which runs its indented code section if ALL of the previous conditions were false.
 I'm sure you did not absorb all of that, so let's look at a specific example!

 # Specific Examples